rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/DOCUMENTATION.md

 Each part of the algorithm is separated from each other and is implemented individually.

 -   Random Functioning.
 The random functioning part comprises of the random translation part and the random rotation part.
+Both parts take one person and do ramdom switches on the person, after which multiple persons will be combined and put into one coordinate system and form a new series of data.
+The dataset is thus “enhanced” to a new one, with multiple persons and a double/triple complexity.
 -   Collision Elimination.
+This part deals with the collision after the random functioning part.
+After the random functioning part the persons are likely to collide with each other, which is forbidden in real datasets.
+Our group thus provides a self-developed algorithm to the dataset to gain a *shift vector* for each person to avoid collisions.
 -   Camera Generation.
+After the collision elimination part we now gain the 3 dimensional dataset with multiple persons in each frame.
+Now by the extrinsic camera matrix we gain the corresponding 2 dimensional dataset, and by the intrinsic camera matrix we gain the corresponding 2 dimensional dataset without deleterious distortions.
+This part also simulates different kinds of motions of cameras, e.g. phone camera and surveillance camera.

 By graph presentation, the algorithm of data enhancement part can be expressed as below.